Sir-Digsbey/Vam-Dep-Finder/README.md

 Alternatively, add `--list` to get the results as a simple list of mising packages instead of a JSON - in which case the results will be saved in `missing.txt`

+You can also add `--move-broken <PATH>` to move all of the broken packages (those with missing dependencies) to a

 In case there's an error in any of the files, it will be printed at the end of the output (but not saved to the file).